Nicholas3388/ViVi-Robot/README.md

 * https://itunes.apple.com/us/app/vivi-robot/id1255421040?l=zh&ls=1&mt=8

+`Note: Please update your iOS system to the latest version, when using iOS App`

 ## 2. Connect your phone to Robot’s AP

 The Robot works as AP.
 When ViVi Robot power up, wait for about 5 seconds, you can connect